Richard G. Hatcher: Mayor of Gary, Indiana

 After Democratic presidential nomination candidate Jimmy Carter in 1976 expressed sympathy with whites wishing to preserve the "ethnic purity" of their neighborhoods, a comment which was roundly condemned by other Democrats and resulted in a public apology, Mayor Hatcher characterized Carter as a "Frankenstein monster with a Southern drawl."

 From 1980 until 1981, Hatcher served as president of the United States Conference of Mayors.

 In the 1984 U.S. presidential election, Mayor Hatcher served as the chairman for Jackson's campaign.
-He served as the Vice-Chairman of the Democratic National Committee from 1981 to 1985.
+He served as one of five Vice-Chairs of the Democratic National Committee from 1981 to 1985.

 Projects Hatcher pursued in hopes of reversing the city's economic decline included an expansion of the city's airport to handle commercial traffic, the construction of the Genesis Convention Center, and the construction and opening of a Holiday Inn hotel in 1971.
 Over the course of his tenure, Hatcher was able to secure hundreds of million of dollars from the federal government for subsidized housing and job-training programs.
 Despite Hatcher's efforts to stymie the city's decline, which was driven largely by a decrease in steel production jobs, the city continued to lose population during his mayoralty and face economic plight.
 When Hatcher assumed office, Gary had a roughly 15% poverty rate.
 When he left office in 1987, the city had a 25% poverty rate and an unemployment in excess of 20%.
 Hatcher and his supporters have argued that racism played a role in the rate of disinvestment from the city.